 - Development of archival packages with contextual information (scripts, photos, ads, trailers)

-Based on our special expertise in historical film colors as published in the comprehensive Timeline of Historical Film Colors we are especially keen to work with historical color material such as Technicolor, Gasparcolor, Dufaycolor, applied colors (tinting, toning, Pathécolor, hand coloring) or faded chromogenic stock (Agfacolor, Eastmancolor) etc.
+Based on our special expertise in historical film colors as published in the comprehensive Timeline of Historical Film Colors we were especially keen to work with historical color material such as Technicolor, Dufaycolor, early applied colors or faded chromogenic stock (Agfacolor, Eastmancolor).

-Leading house is the Institute of Cinema Studies at the University of Zurich.
+Leading house is the Department of Film Studies at the University of Zurich.

 In collaboration with Disney Research Zurich, the academic partner Computer Graphics Lab of ETH Zürich, the Cinémathèque suisse, SRF Schweizer Radio und Fernsehen, and the companies cinegrell postproduction GmbH, Marquise Technologies and Sondor Willy Hungerbühler AG.
 Project duration: 2013–2015.